cdgriffith/Reusables/README.rst

 The reusables library is a reference of python functions and classes that programmers may find themselves often recreating.

+It includes:

+- Archive extraction (zip, tar, rar)
+- Path (file and folders) management
+- Friendly datetime formatting
+- Easy config parsing
+- Common regular expressions and file extensions
+- Namespace class
+- Fast logging setup
+- Additional fun and useful features

-It is designed to not require any imports outside the standard library*, but can be supplemented with those in the requirements.txt file for additional functionality.
+Reusables is designed to not require any imports outside the standard library*, but can be supplemented with those in the requirements.txt file for additional functionality.